 Data Collection – Ask the right question

-Once you know the sources, next step comes in to collect the data.
+Once you know the sources, the next step comes in to collect the data.
 One must ask the right questions to collect the data.
-E.g. to build a predictive model for stock analysis historic data must contain the prices, volume etc. but one must also pay attention to how useful would be the social network analysis to discover the behavioral and sentimental patterns.
+E.g. to build a predictive model for stock analysis, historic data must contain the prices, volume, etc. but one must also pay attention to how useful the social network analysis would be to discover the behavioral and sentiment patterns.